© 2021 BANBURY GLIDING CLUB

 Our airfield, Hinton-in-the-Hedges, was built in 1940 by RAF Bomber Command and was active throughout WW2; dry all-year-round and large enough to accommodate several large runways, we are able to fly in most weather conditions and have a variety of cross-country options for the more advanced & adventurous glider pilot.

-The main pluspoint of our airfield however is it’s proximity to the M40 corridor, giving easy access to Milton Keynes, Oxford, London, Birmingham, Bicester, Northampton and beyond.
+The airfield is located a few miles from the M40 and A43 giving easy access to Banbury, Milton Keynes, Oxford, London, Birmingham, Bicester, Northampton and beyond.

 The Club was founded in 1966, as the Civil Service Gliding Club, and initially based at Westcott (Rocket Propulsion Establishment); over the next five years, the Club moved sites several times but came to Hinton-in-the-Hedges Airfield in 1972 and became known as Aquila (which is Latin for ‘Eagle’).
 In 2007, the club became Banbury Gliding Club to best reflect our relationship with the local community.

-Banbury Gliding Club continues to go from strength to strength, fuelled by a passion for silent flight and the enjoyment we get in sharing this with visitors through our gliding trial lessons.
+Banbury Gliding Club continues to go from strength to strength, fuelled by a passion for silent flight and the enjoyment we get in sharing this with visitors through our gliding flight experiences.